xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/Privilege Escalation/Windows Privesc/JuicyPotatoFuzzer(JPF)/readme.md

 # Juicy Potato Fuzzer

-I createda script that will check every NT Authority CLSID for a specified Operating System.
+I created a script that will check every NT Authority CLSID for a specified Operating System.
+This script is for JuicyPotato.
+For more information regarding this priv esc tool, please visit the links below.

 ### Requires:
 JuicyPotato